 Let me start by saying Cuba is a photographer's dream.
 The people, architecture, culture, colors, and vibes are unmatched by any other country.
-Check out our tips on getting the best photography during your trip to Cuba.
-Comment below for a chance to receive a promo code to download the GPSmyCity app, which includes walking tours of cities around the world.
+However, there are a few things to keep in mind in order to get the most out of your trip to Cuba.

 1. Download an Audio Walking Tour

 Old Havana is filled with many winding streets and historic buildings.
 Without a map or guide, it can be easy to get lost in the city.
 In order to see the highlights and not get lost along the way, it helps to have a handy walking tour with a map.
 The GPSmyCity app has a Havana city walking tour, complete with turn-by-turn directions that allows you to discover all the beauty and hidden gems of Havana at your own pace.
 Download the tour to your smartphone prior to the trip and have it handy in order to get the most out of your city adventures.